 No more deaths recorded in St Helens

-There were no more coronavirus deaths recorded over the last eight days in St Helens.

-There were no more coronavirus deaths recorded over the last eight days in St Helens.

-A total of 707 people had died in the area when the UK coronavirus dashboard was updated on September 8 (Thursday) – which was unchanged from August 31.
+A total of 707 people had died in the area when the UK coronavirus dashboard was updated on September 15 (Thursday) – which was unchanged from on September 8.

 Most Popular